 Instructions

-- Using a mesh colander, rinse and drain rice well, and set aside.
+- Using a mesh colander, rinse and drain rice until the water runs clear, and set aside.

 - Set the pressure cooker to sauté and add butter or oil to the pot.
-Once the pot is ready, add the wild rice and sauté the rice for 3 minutes.
+Once the pot is ready, add the wild rice and sauté it or 3 minutes.
 Press cancel to end sauté.

-- Add broth or water to rice and stir to mix and deglaze the pot.
+- Add broth or water to the pot and stir to mix and deglaze the pot.
 Close and seal the lid, and turn or press the vent lever to seal (if needed).
 Set pot to high pressure for 18 minutes.

 - Once the pressure cooking cycle is complete, do a natural pressure release (leave the pot undisturbed) for 10 minutes, then initiate a quick release by carefully turning or pressing the pressure release button (refer to your pot's instructions).
-Fluff the brown rice by stirring before serving.
+Fluff the grains by stirring before serving.

 Sonya Seward says